 - Make sure they know who to contact at your organization or where to go online if they have questions or would like to give feedback about their member experience.

 These may seem like simple gestures, but people can decide if they’re going to participate in your organization long-term within the first days, and even minutes, of joining your association.
-Make sure your members love your organization right off the bat, and you’ll keep them around for the long haul!
+Key to onboarding success and member loyalty is to keep up the welcome train.
+Don’t go cold on new members after the first 30, 60 or 90 days of their membership.
+To a new member, the first year of membership is an unknown journey, so make sure you are reaching out for the first year and beyond.
+Make sure your members feel welcome and the love from your organization starting right off the bat, and you’ll keep them around for the long haul!